aneuploidy-research/aneuploidy-research.github.io/content/_index.md

 [![Christian Liebst Frisk Toft](/img/christianlft.jpg)](https://www.kuleuven.be/wieiswie/en/person/00102176)

 **Christian Liebst Frisk Toft** is Molecular Biologist and Researcher at Center for Preimplantation Genetic Testing, Aalborg University Hospital, Denmark.
-Christian is working to understand and improve the outcomes of various preimplantation genetic testing approaches that are used in the clinic.
+Christian is part of the embryo diagnostic team and oversees research at the center, working at both the diagnostic lab and the fertility clinic.
+The research is mainly focused on new methods and improvements to clinical practice that can improve clinical outcomes or patient care.

 ## Outgoing Board of Directors